dan-nha/dgtd/README.md

 ## Documentation
 You will mostly find the motivation for certain design choices documented in this code.
-I will abstain from descriptions of what methods are supposed to do as the names and the code should be fairly verbose in this regard.
+If reasonable, I will abstain from descriptions of what methods are supposed to do as the names and the code should be fairly verbose in this regard.
 I will rather give an explanation why this method exists and give some context.

 To build the documentation go to the `doc` directory and type the following command.